 Beat the butter and brown sugar (Panel #1); the bananas (Panel #2); and the eggs, orange juice, and rum (Panel #3).
 Follow it up by folding in the dry ingredients (Panel #4).

 Fill the muffin cups with the banana muffin batter about three quarters of the way full.
-If you don’t have enough mini muffin trays, you can always use the extra to make regular sized muffins or mini banana loaves.
+If you don’t have enough mini muffin trays, you can always use the extra to make regular sized banana bread muffins or mini banana loaves.

 No, you don’t have to use a scale.
 But you can get one for just about 10 dollars and you’ll get more consistent results if you weigh your ingredients, especially for baking.

-Yes, you can store muffins in the freezer for 3 to 6 months.
+Yes, you can store banana bread and banana bread muffins in the freezer for 3 to 6 months.
 To freeze muffins, I put them on a cookie sheet in the freezer overnight and then transfer them to a freezer bag.
 To eat, let them defrost at room temperature in an air-tight container.

 Yes.
 This recipe will make 12 regular-sized banana muffins or one standard loaf.
 Bake at the same temperature (350 degrees) for longer.
 Standard muffins will take 20 to 25 minutes.
-A loaf will take one hour or more.
+A loaf of banana bread will take one hour or more.